ad-si/yaml-diff-patch/README.md

-# YAML Diff
+# YAML Diff Patch

-Diffing for YAML documents
+Diffing and patching for YAML documents.

-Check out [yaml-patch](https://github.com/adius/yaml-patch) for the related patch functionality.